memfault/interrupt/_drafts/heartbeats.md

 ### Counters

-Couters are the most basic type.
+Counters are the most basic type.
 They store an accumulated value for the heartbeat duration which is reset at the end of the interval.

 These metrics are useful for detecting changes in the usage patterns of the